CommanderCrash/Rpi_Notify/README.md

 - **Message Logs**: Maintains a log of all received messages with timestamps.
 - **Server Statistics**: Provides information on active connections, uptime, and message count.
 - **Test Messaging**: Allows sending test messages through the web interface.
+This is a work in progress.

+APK file for client side.